Supervisors heed NMC workers’ call to put Community First!

 Community partners and Assemblyman Luis Alejo came together last year and successfully passed state legislation, AB276, known as “The Central Coast Hospital Authority Act” to lay the foundation for any future hospital merger with NMC.

 This latest “letter of intent” to form a JPA by Salinas Valley Memorial was an obvious tactic to stall NMC’s progression toward Trauma Level status.
-It was a tactic to dismantle what SEIU 521 members, the community and Assemblymember Alejo have fought hard for, which is protection of our jobs and the critical services we provide our community.
+It was a tactic to dismantle what SEIU 521 members, the community and Assemblymember Alejo have fought hard for, which is the protection of our jobs and the critical services we provide our community.

 We all need to make sure to stay involved and attend meetings at NMC to protect our jobs, pension, benefits and services we provide.